 Milling deep, flat surfaces and clean cutting edges are crucial for precise woodworking.
 A computer-controlled cutting bit with rotating blades can work out complex recesses with 3D effects much more accurate than a hand-operated tool.
 The High-Z router produces clean edges and surfaces which even don’t need a final grinding.
 Certainly, a high-quality wood cutting bit is necessary for perfect milling results.

-Milling wood with a CNC router instead of using conventional tools
+CNC cutting of wood instead of using conventional tools

 Fast, precise and economical production

-More frequently artisans, skilled worker and hobbyists use a CNC router for woodwork which they have handcrafted before.
+More frequently artisans, skilled workers and hobbyists use a CNC router for woodwork which they have handcrafted before.
 The machine is quicker, more accurate and less error-prone.
-The operator can use the working hours more efficiently because he can do other work during the production.
-He even increases his profit, because the wood consumption is much more efficient due to less material waste.
+The operator can use the working hours more efficiently because he can do other work during production.
+He even increases his profit, because wood consumption is much more efficient due to less material waste.

 Practical example: Furniture making with CNC woodworking